saatvik18/Traffic-Analytics-Streamlit-app/README.md

 1. Upload a traffic video (`.mp4`, `.mov`, `.avi`, `.mkv`)
 2. Click **Run Complete Pipeline**
 3. Watch each stage's output video/chart appear as it's produced
-4. Click **Download Everything** for a zip of all videos, the CSV log, and the charts
+4. Download the output videos, CSV log, and charts

 ## Notes

-- The ROI polygon and lane-divider positions are defined as *fractions* of frame width/height, so they roughly adapt to different video resolutions — for a specific camera angle, tuning exact pixel coordinates in `roi.py` gives better results.
+- The ROI polygon and lane-divider positions are currently hardcoded pixel coordinates tuned for 1920×1080 input.
+For a different resolution or camera angle, tune the coordinates in `roi.py` and `analytics.py`.
-- "Speed" is currently pixels moved per frame, not real-world speed; calibrating it to km/h would need a known real-world reference distance (e.g. lane width).
 - Each pipeline step currently reruns detection + tracking independently on the full video.
 A future optimization is to run detection/tracking once and reuse the results across steps 3 and 4.

 ## License